 Matheson Lake Regional Park is the home to a small pristine freshwater lake nestled in forest-covered hills.
 The park offers a moderate four-kilometre hike, a small sand beach and reasonable public access.

-A 40-minute drive from Victoria Matheson Lake is located between Metchosin and East Sooke on southern Vancouver Island.
+A 40-minute drive from Victoria, Matheson Lake is located between Metchosin and East Sooke on southern Vancouver Island

-Dogs are not allowed to be on a designated beach or picnic area between June 1 and September 15, except to pass through on a leash, without stopping.
+Dogs: Dogs are not allowed to be on a designated beach or picnic area between June 1 and September 15, except to pass through on a leash, without stopping.
 The seasonal prohibition zone applies to the main beach area.

-Motorized vehicles, camping, open fires, smoking, and alcohol are prohibited
+Restrictions: Motorized vehicles, camping, open fires, smoking, and alcohol are prohibited

 The hiking trail isn’t overly difficult, but we wouldn’t list it as easy.
 You’ll find steep grades and elevation gains as you make your way around the picturesque lake.

-Trail markers say 3.8, but after veering off taking in the views, the trail loop ends up over 4km.
+Trail markers say 3.8, but after veering off and taking in the views, the trail loop can be over 4km.
+Other trails branch off, including Mount Matheson Summit and Matheson Creek trail or the Galloping Goose trail that takes you to Roach Cove.

-The parking lot offers a great starting point to the Galloping Goose Trail, with access at the north end of the parking lot.
+The parking lot also offers a great starting point to the Galloping Goose Trail, with access at the north end of the parking lot.

-The park also offers a beautiful stop for lunch or a swim for anyone out on a bike ride.
+Matheson Lake Regional Park offers a beautiful stop for lunch or a swim for anyone out on a bike ride.
 Take advantage of the bike racks just in from the parking lot and at the north side of the lake.

 A short walk from the parking lot (200 meters), you will find a small sand beach and one of the few freshwater beaches in the area.
-The water is relatively warm in the summer, becoming a perfect place for a refreshing swim after a hike or a lovely place to let the kid play in the water.
+The water is relatively warm in the summer, becoming a perfect place for a refreshing swim after a hike or a lovely place to let the kids play in the water.

 Great hike, great swim.
 Really enjoyed a vigorous hike around the lake.
 Not too strenuous but some good uphill stretches.
 Beautiful scenery.
 We went for a swim afterwards and the lake was quite warm.
 Parking lot was a close walk to the beach.